wireapp/wire-detekt-rules/README.md

 }
 ```

-2. Add the detektPlugin as follow, since we have a regular artifact dependency, we can use gradle artifact coordinates:
+2. Add the detektPlugin as follows, since we have a regular artifact dependency, we can use gradle artifact coordinates:

 ```
 dependencies {